wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 # Working on

-Finish Create.vi (function)
-Output of Event Ref
-Move error case of actor into Finish Create.vi
-That way you can Teardown Create.vi (DD) IN Finish Create.vi (function).

-Move Queue of Error into Finish Create.vi (function)

 Example with hot swappable front panels
 Where you have two created actors, and ability to toggle front panel displays.